 How is one to avoid such incongruous line breaks?
 You have the easy and the hard choices.

-EASY: 1) Insert a carriage return at the appropriate place to avoid bad line breaks.
+1) Insert a carriage return at the appropriate place to avoid bad line breaks.
 2) Reduce or increase the font size until the bad line break disappears.
 If it does not, try the first choice.

-HARD: 1) Insert a hard space between the words that should remain on the same line as “cell cycle checkpoint pathway” in the example title.
+1) Insert a hard space between the words that should remain on the same line as “cell cycle checkpoint pathway” in the example title.
 On my Mac, the hard break character in Microsoft PowerPoint is Option+Shift+Space.
-2) Those who can’t be bothered to figure out how to create the hard space (also known as the non-breaking space), can fill the rest of the line with as many characters as necessary until the line wraps and give these additional characters the color of the background.
+2) Those who can’t find the hard space (also known as the non-breaking space), can fill the rest of the line with as many characters as necessary until the line wraps and give these additional characters the color of the background to make them disappear.

-a mammalian cell cycle checkpoint
+“a mammalian cell cycle checkpoint pathway”